Faculty Development and Class Support

 - Other: We can't think of everything!
 If you've got an idea, run it by us ... we'll try to help.

 Take a course that develops your documentary skills.
-We'll pay for an online course at Duke University's Center for Documentary Studies --Interested in Writing Memoir, Interviewing for Story, Audio Postcards, the Power of Archive, Art of Doc Photo, and more.
-One string attached: a conversation about the experience with MDOCS faculty and staff required at the end.
+We'll pay for an online course at Duke University's Center for Documentary Studies: Topics include memoir writing, interviewing for story, audio postcards, the power of archive, art of documentary phototography and more.
+One string attached: A conversation about the experience with MDOCS faculty and staff is required at the end.

 Teaching documentary skills is demanding.
 MDOCS Teaching Incentives offers an incentive to test what you've learned on your own, or in an MDOCS-sponsored workshop or course, and apply it in your teaching.